Can't Sleep While Traveling? Here's What Helped Me Rest Better on the Road

 1. The time difference messed with you

 Crossing time zones can leave you feeling tired.
-Your body won’t be used to the quick change of skipping hours, and you might need a few days to adjust to the change.
-One rule states that one day per one-and-a-half time zones is enough to cure you of your jet lag.
+Your body won't be used to the quick change of skipping hours, and you might need a few days to adjust to the change.
+One rule states that Jet Lag is enough to cure you of your jet lag.
 Plan some extra time to rest early in your vacation.
 Eating smaller meals packed with protein may also help your body adjust to the new time zone.

 2. You drink caffeine close to bedtime